The Token Meter Becomes the Budget

 The Enterprise Problem

 Agentic systems intensify the problem.
 A conventional chatbot answers a request.
 An agent may inspect files, call APIs, search repositories, run tests, ask follow-up questions, generate patches, retry failures, and summarize its own trace.
 Each step may be useful.
-Each step also consumes tokens, inherits permissions, and creates review burden.
+Each step also consumes tokens, inherits permissions, creates telemetry, and imposes review burden.
+The site's page on AI Agent Observability treats those traces, tool calls, approvals, errors, token use, and costs as part of the same evidence problem.

 This is why the token meter becomes a management surface.
 It shows where cost concentrates, which teams are using expensive tools, which workflows are becoming model-dependent, and where rate limits or caps will hurt.
 But it can also mislead.
 A low bill may mean disciplined design, or it may mean useful work was never attempted.
 A high bill may mean breakthrough leverage, or it may mean an agent was allowed to wander.